 Your membership of The Institute of Customer Service is a valuable resource that can help you deal with current challenges and prepare for the future.
 We’ve set out some of the practical ways your Institute membership can offer immediate and help.

-Your Client Relationship Director (CRD) is your personal contact and guide to making the most of your membership.
+Your Client Development Director (CRD) is your personal contact and guide to making the most of your membership.
 They can help you understand which aspects of The Institute’s products, services and research/insight are most relevant to you, connect you with other members and provide a valuable external, independent perspective.